February 14, 2020

-Niagara County Community College (NCCC) now has additional opportunities for students looking to further their education and start a successful career.
+SUNY Niagara now has additional opportunities for students looking to further their education and start a successful career.
 The Gaining Occupational Academic and Leadership Skills (G.O.A.L.S.)
-Program funded through the Workforce Innovation and Opportunity Act (WIOA) grant offers essential hands-on training and practical skills to people between the ages of 18-24 in the following programs: Hospitality, Machine Tool 1, Medical Billing, Pharmacy Technician and Pre-Apprenticeship.
-These training programs are shorter than typical degree and certificate programs, with classes offered in the evenings.
+Program funded through the Workforce Innovation and Opportunity Act (WIOA) grant offers essential hands-on training and practical skills to people between the ages of 18-24 in the following programs: Hospitality, Machine Tool 1, Medical Billing, Pharmacy Technician, and Pre-Apprenticeship.
+These training programs are shorter than a typical degree and certificate programs, with classes offered in the evenings.

-The first cohort of G.O.A.L.S. students currently in the Pharmacy Technician program are learning the skills necessary to become assistants to Pharmacists in a variety of settings including retail pharmacies, hospital pharmacies, the insurance industry and the pharmaceutical sales industry.
+The first cohort of G.O.A.L.S. students currently in the Pharmacy Technician program is learning the skills necessary to become assistants to Pharmacists in a variety of settings including retail pharmacies, hospital pharmacies, the insurance industry, and the pharmaceutical sales industry.
 Students complete 73 hours of instruction that prepare them for the Pharmacy Technician Certification Exam.
-The license obtained from this exam is required to work in 24 states, and is recognized in all 50 states as the standard for providing higher wage and access to a wider array of careers in those states.
+The license obtained from this exam is required to work in 24 states and is recognized in all 50 states as the standard for providing higher wages and access to a wider array of careers in those states.

 For more information on the G.O.A.L.S.
-Program at NCCC, visit niagaracc.suny.edu/wd.
+Program at SUNY Niagara, visit niagaracc.suny.edu/wd.
 To get details on program eligibility, contact Rhonda Bivins-Talley, WIOA Grant Program Director at 716-614-6284 or via email at firstname.lastname@example.org.